-- (2) A Minister may carry on an activity referred to in subsection (1) in a way approved by the Ethics Commissioner if - (a) the Minister has disclosed the material facts to the Ethics Commissioner, and - (b) the Ethics Commissioner is satisfied that the activity, if carried on in a way approved by the Ethics Commissioner, will not create or appear to create a conflict between a private interest of the Minister and the Minister's public duty. - (3) For the purposes of this section, the management of routine personal financial interests does not constitute carrying on a business. - 21(1) For the purposes of sections 19(1) and 20(1), - (a) with respect to a person who becomes a Minister after this Part comes into force, the period is 60 days after being appointed to the Executive Council, and this Part comes into force, the period is 60 days after becoming the Leader, and or such longer period as may be prescribed by the Ethics Commissioner.
+- (2) A Minister may carry on an activity referred to in subsection (1) in a way approved by the Ethics Commissioner if - (a) the Minister has disclosed the material facts to the Ethics Commissioner, and - (b) the Ethics Commissioner is satisfied that the activity, if carried on in a way approved by the Ethics Commissioner, will not create or appear to create a conflict between a private interest of the Minister and the Minister's public duty. - (3) For the purposes of this section, the management of routine personal financial interests does not constitute carrying on a business. - 21(1) For the purposes of sections 19(1) and 20(1), - (a) with respect to a person who becomes a Minister after this Part comes into force, the period is 60 days after being appointed to the Executive Council, and - (b) with respect to a person who is a Minister on the coming into force of this Part, the period is 60 days after the coming into force of this Part, or such longer period as may be prescribed by the Ethics Commissioner.